-HPX was established 12 years ago on March 24, 2008 as the open-source C++ Standard Library for Parallelism and Concurrency it is today.
-Over the years, user interest and content has grown and system changes have been implemented.
-With the milestone of another year of behind us, the HPX Community Survey was conducted to gauge user experiences regarding usefulness and functionality, purpose of use, and ease of use of HPX.
-Survey submissions were collected through 03/05/2020, with 33 total responses received.
+The HPX Community Survey was conducted to gauge user experiences regarding usefulness and functionality, purpose of use, and ease of use of HPX.
+Submissions were collected through 03/05/2020, and 33 total responses were received.

 The findings in this survey will serve as a valuable tool as HPX – it’s breadth and functionality – continues to grow.
 HPX administrators and the newly instated PMC will consider the concerns presented in the results as system changes are made.
 The positive input is also very useful, pointing to processes that should remain consistent moving forward.

 Poll results indicate the majority of respondents, 73%, currently use HPX.
 When asked where users first heard of HPX, though the results were many, nearly half of those polled were informed through a colleague or at a conference.
 Other responses varied, but included The STE||AR website, YouTube, and Reddit.
 Though 21% of those polled knew of the existence of HPX for as long as 5-10 years ago, only 12% have been using the system for that long.
 With another 12% having never used HPX at all.